 VMware Cloud Foundation provides wizard-driven workflows that enables users to deploy entire vCenter-based environments with a few simple clicks; automating many of the repetitive tasks normally associated with creation and maintenance.
 This document will provide step-by-step instructions for bringing up a Workload Domain within VMware Cloud Foundation using a VMFS volume attached to a FlashArray with the Fibre-Channel (FC) protocol.
-To use iSCSI, please see the previous KB article and use either the vSAN or NFS deployment type using the process described.
-At this time iSCSI and vVols are not supported natively within VMware Cloud Foundation Workload Deployment (though it is supported to add them to a workload domain after deployment).
+To use iSCSI, please see this KB article and use either the vSAN or NFS deployment type using the process described.
+At this time iSCSI and vVols are not supported natively within VMware Cloud Foundation Workload Deployment (though it is supported to add them to a workload domain after deployment as Supplemental Storage).
 If those functionalities are added in the future this KB will be updated accordingly.

 We assume that the following prerequisites have been completed prior to the steps outlined within this article: